Top of the page

-Skin tags are small lumps of fleshy brown, tan, or pink skin.
-They are usually raised or hang from the skin on a small stalk.
+Skin tags are small, soft pieces of skin that stick out on a stem.
+They are often the same colour as your skin.
 They often grow on the eyelids, neck, armpit, and groin.
 Skin tags are not moles and usually do not turn into cancer.

 Children are more likely to get skin tags if they are overweight.
 Skin tags also tend to run in families.